Leg Pain: Causes, Symptoms, Prevention and Treatment

 - Rest and Self-Care: For minor injuries or muscle strains, RICE is often effective.

-- Medications: Pain relievers, anti-inflammatory drugs, or antibiotics if an infection occurs.
+- Medications: Use leg pain medicines like Pain relievers, anti-inflammatory drugs, or antibiotics if an infection occurs.

 - Physical Therapy: To strengthen muscles, improve flexibility, and promote healing.